Schutey/AlmostCompletedAchievements/README.md

 Scan progress bar:
 - Replaced the old threshold slider slot with a visual progress bar that fills during scans.
 - Shows real-time numbers: Scanned / Total (%).
-- Bar fill colour updated to emerald green (0, 0.8, 0.2, 1) to match the achievement-panel theme; background remains dark-grey 60 % alpha.
+- Bar fill color updated to emerald green (0, 0.8, 0.2, 1) to match the achievement-panel theme; background remains dark-grey 60 % alpha.
 - Automatically returns to “Idle” when scan finishes.

-Performance / UX:
-- Changed parse perameters to smooth out scanning permance hit.
+Appearance
 - Replaced the old threshold slider slot with a visual progress bar that fills during scans.
 - Shows real-time numbers: Scanned / Total (%).
-- Bar fill colour updated to emerald green (0, 0.8, 0.2, 1) to match the achievement-panel theme; background remains dark-grey 60 % alpha.
+- Bar fill color updated to emerald green (0, 0.8, 0.2, 1) to match the achievement-panel theme; background remains dark-grey 60 % alpha.
 - Automatically returns to “Idle” when scan finishes.
+- Adjust Text formatting on listed achievements for better readability